josh-berry/tab-stash/README.md

 If you wish to stop using Tab Stash entirely, you can still retrieve your stashed tabs in the "Tab Stash" folder of your bookmarks.

-### Site Icons and Google

-Like many other extensions, Tab Stash shares the domain names of tabs that you stash with Google, for the purpose of obtaining the site's icon.
-If you are already logged into Google, Google may be able to identify you using login cookies sent as part of the request.
-However, no other personally-identifying information is shared, and the full URL of the tab is never disclosed.

 ### Extension Permissions

 When you first install it, Tab Stash will ask for the following permissions.